eic/detector_benchmarks/README.md

 First set some environment variables.
 ```
 # export JUGGLER_INSTALL_PREFIX=$HOME/stow/juggler # not needed for detector_benchmarks
-export JUGGLER_DETECTOR=athena   # athena is the default
+export DETECTOR=epic             # epic is the default
 export BEAMLINE_CONFIG=ip6       # ip6 is the default
 ```